Building 2A, Room 206

 Dr. Stephen Ferst serves as the Executive Director and is charged with providing the overall direction for the Center and campus internationalization.
 He has worked in international education for over 25 years in multiple roles in study abroad, international student and scholar services, and strategic planning.
 Dr. Ferst has studied, lived, and worked abroad in Israel and England and has travelled to over 50 countries.
 Among his favorite cities in the world are Sydney, Delhi, and small town of Lewes, England - particularly on November 5th.
 He prefers to spend his spare time riding a bicycle and is recalls fondly riding up the 21 switchbacks of Alpe D’Huez before settling in to watch the Tour de France riders tackle the famed climb.

-Winnie Brophy is a Special Programs Coordinator in the Center, where she manages arrangements for international visitors, special projects and international programming for the Center and the College.
+Winnie Brophy is the director of Special Programs and Initiatives in the Center, where she manages arrangements for international visitors, special projects and international programming.
 She is also a chapter coordinator of the Phi Beta Delta Honors Society for International Scholars at the College.
 Winnie had served as the coordinator of the Pluralism and Diversity Program simultaneously for seven years where she developed and implemented diversity programs for the campus community.
 Prior to working at CSI, Winnie was working at the Council of East Asian Studies at Yale University.
 She received her B.S. in Geography and M.A. in Urban Education in Connecticut.
 Her mission is to broaden our students’ perspectives and increase their understanding and appreciation of diversity here at the College of Staten Island and in the world.

 Donna Incorvaia has been a College Assistant in the Center since 1998, working for the Executive Director and supporting study abroad programs.
-She has also assisted the Center in its many activities and events, including faculty study-tours and the Phi Beta Delta International Honor Society.
+She has also assisted the Center in its many activities and events, including faculty study-tours and the CSI chapter of the Phi Beta Delta Honor Society for International Scholars.